+Note:

-Note: Areas subjected to testing are generally based on requirements in the Judicial Branch Contracting Manual, but may also include other Judicial Council policies and directives.
+Areas subjected to testing are generally based on requirements in the Judicial Branch Contracting Manual or California Rules of Court, but may also include other Judicial Council policies and directives.
 Areas not tested are based on audit determinations-such as area not applicable, recently reviewed by others, or no transactions selected to review-which are described more fully in the Audit Scope and Methodology section of the report.
 When there are findings, applicable criteria are cited in each audit finding in the body of our report.
 The Judicial Council's audit staff determine the scope of each audit based on their professional judgment and the needs of the Judicial Council, while also providing the Court with an opportunity to highlight additional areas for potential review depending on available audit resources.

-Overall, the Court demonstrated a sound system of internal control and business practices that resulted in consistent material adherence to all the requirements evaluated during the audit, as shown in Table 1.
+Overall, the Court demonstrated a sound system of internal control and business practices that resulted in consistent material adherence to all requirements evaluated during the audit, as shown in Table 1.
 In particular, the Court demonstrated strong compliance in the areas of procurement and payment processing.
-For example, our review of its procurement practices found that the Court had sound management practices in the areas of ensuring procurements were approved at the appropriate level and soliciting competitive and non-competitive procurements.
-In addition, with regards to payment processing, the Court demonstrated sound management practices in the areas of matching invoices to procurement documents and paying reasonable and allowable costs.
+For example, our review of its procurement practices found that the Court had sound management practices in the areas of requesting and approving purchase requests, and soliciting competitive and non-competitive procurements.
+In addition, with regards to payment processing, the Court demonstrated sound management practices in the areas of matching invoices to procurement documents, ensuring the receipt of acceptable goods or services, and paying reasonable and allowable costs.

-Our audit did note and communicate to the Court some instances of minor or isolated non-compliance which were not considered significant and, therefore, not included in this report.
+Our audit did note and communicate to the Court some instances of minor or isolated non-compliance which are not considered significant and, therefore, not included in this report.